 Current affiliation: Department of Biological Sciences, National University of Singapore, 14 Science Drive 4, Singapore 117543, Republic of Singapore

-My research focuses on the Orthoptera (grasshoppers, crickets, and katydids) from Southeast Asia.
-I have broad research interests, but my main interests currently lie in taxonomy, natural history, and behaviour and ecology.
-Here are my current research projects.
+My research focuses on the Orthoptera (grasshoppers, crickets, and katydids), particularly those from Southeast Asia.
+I have broad research interests, but my main interests lie in the taxonomy, natural history, and behaviour and ecology.
+Below is a summary of my research: